Kathie Reeves was 17 the first time she smoked a cigarette.

 Her latest lapse came in April of this year, triggered by stress over an upcoming move.

 “I hit a stressful moment, and I just wanted a cigarette.
 And I thought, I’ll just smoke a couple.
 But two led to three, and three led to a pack.
 Suddenly, I was back to this habit,” she says.

-Because Reeves struggled with staying tobacco-free in the past, this time her doctor recommended the Nicotine Dependence Program (NDP) at UNC Family Medicine.
+Because Reeves struggled with staying tobacco-free in the past, this time her doctor recommended the Tobacco Treatment Program (TTP) at UNC Family Medicine.
 The program not only provides access to tobacco cessation aids like medication, patches and gum, but it also offers counseling services to make the transition to a tobacco-free life a little easier.